oznogon/gattaibushido-public/rules/03_basic_play.md

 ### Aces

-Aces are the highest-ranked card in the Deck, with a functional value of 14 in almost all cases.
+Aces are the highest-ranked card in the Deck, with a functional rank of 14 in almost all cases, with one notable exception: when Coach flips for a Dissonance check, any Ace revealed has a value of 1.

 However, Aces have a weakness against Twos.
 In a Gambit, a Two always beats an Ace.
 In a Throwdown, an Ace on top of the Pile can be beaten by a Two (and only a Two), and similarly cannot be played against a Two on the top of the Pile.
 In other words, Aces gave *no value* against Twos.